What Motivates Donors to Give? Segment and Better Understand Your Donors

 For example, if a donor made a one-time donation in January and converted into a monthly donor in March, what motivated the donor to make that decision?
 Was it the communications tactics?
 Or was it the charity’s ability to build trust by providing content that resonated with the donor?
 Or was it both?

-For example, let’s say you created a Tag titled Highly Engaged in the DMS to segment highly engaged donors - donors that open or open, read and click through emails.
-Performing an Advanced Search in the DMS with Monthly Donors in the Group(s) field and the Highly Engaged Tag selected will provide a list of donors that meet both criteria.
+For example, let’s say you created a Tag titled Highly Engaged to segment highly engaged donors - donors that open or open, read and click through emails.
+Performing an Advanced Search in your database with Monthly Donors in the Group(s) field and the Highly Engaged Tag selected will provide a list of donors that meet both criteria.
 Ultimately these results will help determine if email engagement impacts monthly donor conversions.

 Common problems: